combined-technologies/technical-screen/README.md

 ## *Output format:*

 An unsigned integer with the capacity of the bus.
-0 is the valid value.
+0 is a valid value.

 ## *Example:*